Georgej100/WordleSolver/README.md

 # WordleSolver
 A Python Script to solve Wordle using rules set by the user

+This Solver is still in BETA Im still working on some aspects such as the Solver.

-This solver contains two scripts: The Generator and The Solver The Generator creates a file containing all the five letter words in the dictionary and The Solver, you guessed it, solves the Wordle.
+This solver contains two scripts: The Generator and The Solver.
+The Generator creates a file containing all the five letter words in the dictionary and The Solver, you guessed it, solves the Wordle.

 To use: